emorice/peer/README.md

 This installs the required build dependencies in a build environment, including cmake and swig, builds the package from source, and installs the resulting wheel  in the current python environment.

+Note that support for pyproject.toml and build dependencies was introduced in setuptools 61, but some systems have an older version installed and improper isolation that may leak the older setuptools system version in the build environment.
+If this affects you, try running the build from inside a virtual environment (without `--system-site-packages` !)

 Original description follows, with outdated instructions removed:

 ---